GnarGnarHead/EscapeTheTerminal/README.md

   - `use <item> [on <target>]` – interact with items (e.g. `use access.key on door` reveals hidden areas)
    - `ls` – list directories and items in the current location
    - `cd <dir>` – move between directories/rooms
+   - `map` – display the directory tree from the current location
    - `cat <file>` – read narrative logs from `data/`
    - `decode mem.fragment` – combine the decoder with the memory fragment to reveal an escape code
    - `talk <npc>` – initiate conversation and choose numbered replies